JHaugaard/37pencils/src/pages/about.md

         <p class="text-ink-light leading-relaxed">
           {/* Replace this placeholder with your own intro */}
           Hi, I'm John Haugaard, the person behind this garden.
-I'm interested in photography, poar-Bop jazz, odd thing I observe, and on, an on.
-I started this space to think out loud, connect ideas, and share what I'm learning and thnking along the way.
+I'm interested in photography, post-Bop jazz, odd thing I observe, and on, an on.
+I started this space to think out loud, connect ideas, and share what I'm learning and thinking along the way.
         </p>
         <p class="text-ink-light leading-relaxed mt-3">
-          The name "37 Pencils": Well, sometimes you get an idea, and then it veers of in the most unusual directions.
-Suppose 				someone hears an anecdote about children in some countries are perhaps "entitled to" 37 pencils.
-And this, lead to 					ideas about US tariff policy, and this leads to an idea abot changing consumption patterns.
+          The name "37 Pencils": Well, sometimes you get an idea, and then it veers off in the most unusual directions.
+Suppose someone hears an anecdote about children in some countries being "entitled to" 37 pencils.
+And this leads to ideas about US tariff policy, and this leads to an idea about changing consumption patterns.
 You see, that is an idea 				that definitely grew sideways.
         </p>
       </section>